Tiffany270/YIkiBlog-VuePress/docs/Leetcode/README.md

 ## About

-- If you want learn basic algorithms, view [Alorithms-Java-GitHub](https://github.com/Tiffany270) to get all source codes :)
+- If you want to learn the basic algorithms, view [Alorithms-Java-GitHub](https://github.com/Tiffany270) to get all source codes :)
-- Check LeetCode github, view [YikiLeetCode-GitHub](https://github.com/Tiffany270/YikiLeetCode)
+- View LeetCode github, see [YikiLeetCode-GitHub](https://github.com/Tiffany270/YikiLeetCode)

 ## 01_TwoSum